-In test 1 with per-UE gap, the UE shall send one Event A3 triggered measurement report, with a measurement reporting delay less than 2240 ms from the beginning of time period T2.
+The UE shall send one Event A3 triggered measurement report, with a measurement reporting delay less than 2240 ms from the beginning of time period T2.
 The UE shall not send event triggered measurement reports, as long as the reporting criteria are not fulfilled.

-In test 2 with per-FR gap, the UE shall send one Event A3 triggered measurement report, with a measurement reporting delay less than 2240 ms from the beginning of time period T2.
-The UE shall not send event triggered measurement reports, as long as the reporting criteria are not fulfilled.

-In test 1 and 2 UE is not required to report SSB time index.
+UE is not required to report SSB time index.

 The rate of correct events observed during repeated tests shall be at least 90% with the confidence level of 95%.